-In the middle and lower panels of Figure V, we display the estimated treatment effects (β{τ}) and (γ{τ}) respectively from equation (2) and the 95% confidence intervals, with the full regression results again reported in Online Appendix Table I.1 in Section I2.
-The first specification (gray circle markers) shows results using the City of London as our definition of central London.
+In the middle and lower panels of Figure V, we display the estimated treatment effects (β{τ}) and (γ{τ}) respectively from equation (2) and the 95 percent confidence intervals, with the full regression results again reported in Table I.1 in Section I2 of the online appendix.
+The first specification (gray circle markers) shows results using the City of London as our definition of Central London.
 The second specification (black triangle markers) shows results using parishes with centroids within 5 kilometers of the Guildhall as our definition of central London.
 In both cases, we find positive and statistically significant treatment effects for the outer parts of Greater London in the middle panel, which are marginally larger than those shown in the top panel.
 For both specifications, we also find that the estimated treatment effects for central London are substantially and significantly smaller than those for the outer parts of Greater London, as shown in the lower panel.
-In Online Appendix Table I.3 in Section I2, we show that we find the same pattern of results using our subsample with a constant composition of the treatment group over the period 30 years before and after the arrival of a railway station.
+In Table I.3 in Section I2 of the online appendix, we show that we find the same pattern of results using our subsample with a constant composition of the treatment group over the period 30 years before and after the arrival of a railway station.

-For outer and central London, we find estimated treatment effects that increase in absolute magnitude over time up to 60 years after the arrival of the railway.
+For both outer and central London, we find estimated treatment effects that increase in absolute magnitude over time up to 60 years after the arrival of the railway.
 One reason could be that the value of a connection to the railway network increases over time as the network expands.
-To examine this possibility, we use a measure of travel time reductions similar to that introduced in Section IV.A.
-First, we compute the bilateral reduction in travel time from the railway network between each pair of parishes in each year, measured as travel time with no railways divided by travel time with railways (the inverse of the measure of the fall in travel times used in Figure IV, Panel A).
+To examine this possibility, we use a measure of travel time reductions similar to that introduced in Section IV.A. above.
+First, we compute the bilateral reduction in travel time from the railway network between each pair of parishes in each year, measured as travel time with no railways divided by travel time with railways (the inverse of the measure of the fall in travel times used in Figure IVa).
 Second, we calculate for each parish the population-weighted average of these reductions in travel times to other parishes.
-In census years before the construction of any railway lines, this variable is equal to 1 for all parishes.
+In census years before the construction of any railway lines, this variable is equal to one for all parishes.
+In census years after the construction of the first railway, this variable is greater than or equal to one, with higher values corresponding to greater reductions in travel time.
+As our model predicts heterogeneous effects of reductions in travel time on parish population, depending on whether a parish is located in the center or the suburbs, we include both the log of this variable and its interaction with the log of distance from the Guildhall in the center of the City of London.